 Though the dream of Jean Pierre Purry failed, the result was, nonetheless, an infusion into the Beaufort District of a large number of the most talented, enterprising, and productive families in the long history of the South Carolina lowcountry.

-This section is taken from "The History of Beaufort County, South Carolina," Rowland, Moore, and Rogers, USC Press 1996.
+This section is taken from "The History of Beaufort County, South Carolina," Rowland, Moore, and Rogers, USC Press 1996, with minor edits.

-What had been Purrysburgh Township was now part of the much larger Beaufort District (created in 1768) and within St. Peter's Parish (created in 1747 and cut in half in 1767) but the new districts were not truly functional until around 1772, right before the American Revolution.
+What had been Purrysburg Township was now part of the much larger Beaufort District (created in 1769) and within St. Peter's Parish (created in 1747 and cut in half in 1767) but the new districts were not truly functional until around 1772, right before the American Revolution.

-During all of this, Purrysburgh Township ceased to exist.
-Since no significant permanent towns were ever established in the 20,000 acre tract, the name Purrysburgh disappeared, not even recognized in the current State of South Carolina.
-To get an idea of where the Purrysburgh Township had been during the Royal Period, find a map of South Carolina and look for Jasper County in the very southern end of the state - the heart of the Purrysburg Township was located where the present-day town of Switzerland (of course) is situated.
+During all of this, Purrysburg Township ceased to exist.
+Since no significant permanent towns were ever established in the 20,000 acre tract, the name Purrysburg disappeared, not even recognized in the current state of South Carolina.
+To get an idea of where the Purrysburg Township had been during the Royal Period, find a map of South Carolina and look for Jasper County in the very southern end of the state - the heart of the Purrysburg Township was located where the present-day town of Switzerland (of course) is situated.